 Jane E. Cross is an Associate Professor of Law and Director of the Caribbean Law Programs at Nova Southeastern University (NSU) College of Law.
-She received her B.A. in International Relations from the University of California Davis and her J.D. from the University of Michigan.
+She received her B.A. with Honors in International Relations from the University of California Davis and her J.D. from the University of Michigan.
 While in law school, she was Note Editor for the Michigan Yearbook of International Legal Studies.
 Before entering legal education, she practiced corporate and banking law in New York City and Chicago.

 She is immediate past President, and currently an Executive Committee Member and an Advisory Board Member for the American and Caribbean Law Initiative (ACLI).
 In conjunction with the ACLI, she coordinates the Caribbean Law Clinic for NSU College of Law.

 She has taught Comparative Caribbean Legal Systems: A Human Rights Approach as part of ACLI’s Winter Break Program at Cayman Islands Law School.
-She also served as the Faculty Chair of the Goodwin Seminar.
-In that capacity, she will organize a seminar series entitled "Tradewinds in Caribbean Law: Evolution of Legal Norms and Quest for Independent Justice."
+She also served as the Faculty Chair of the Goodwin Seminars and organized a seminar series entitled "Tradewinds in Caribbean Law: Evolution of Legal Norms and Quest for Independent Justice."